liesnikov/extensible-elaborator/paper/main.md

   return m
 ```

-This is used for implicit arguments as will be described in more detail in Section @sec:case-implicits.
-The syntax traversal does not need to know anything at all about the implicits.
+As we see, the syntax traversal does not need to know anything at all about the implicits.
 The only thing we require is that the elaboration of the argument is called with the type information available.
-This corresponds to how in bidirectional typing function application is done in the inference mode but the arguments are processed in checking mode.
+This corresponds to how, in bidirectional typing, function application is done in the inference mode but the arguments are processed in checking mode.

 ``` haskell
 inferType (App t1 t2) = do